syndio/cloud-interview-app/README.md

 ### Architecture

-A basic gateway api proxies requests to a restful json api serving employee data from Redis and PostgreSQL.
-The results from the employeesapi are cached in Redis after being retrieved from PostgreSQL.
+A basic gateway API proxies requests to a RESTful JSON api serving employee data from Redis and PostgreSQL.
+The results are cached in Redis after being retrieved from PostgreSQL.

 ```
 |-----------|      |---------------|